 - Run Free Demo and Full Migration

 Before completing your full Magento to Shopify migration, LitExtension encourages you to run the Demo Migration.
-With the Demo Migration, you can visualize the result on your new site.
+With Demo Migration, you can visualize the result on your new site.

 Plus, your Magento store still runs during the migration.
 No loss in revenue!